BinDruid/oracle-postgres-migrate/README.md

 # Oracle to PostgreSQL

-Migrator script for an existing oracle database to an existing but empty PostgreSQL database.
+Migrator script to migrate an existing oracle database into a fresh PostgreSQL database.

 ## When to use this?